mwarning/KadNode/misc/manpage.md

 ## Automatic Port Forwarding

 If KadNode runs on a computer in a private network, it will try to establish a port forwarding for the DHT port and ports used for announcements.
-Port forwarding only works if UPnP/NAT-PMP is compiled into KadNode and is supported by the gateway/router.
+Port forwarding only works if UPnP/NAT-PMP is compiled into KadNode (features "natpmp" and "upnp") and it is enabled by the gateway/router.
 This is useful to make a local service (e.g. a web server) reachable from the Internet without the need to configure port forwardings manually.